dd86k/alicedbg/README.md

 After that, to fuzz, simply run
 `afl-fuzz -i testcases -o findings ./alicedbg --DRT-trapExceptions=0 <OPTIONS> @@` where `<OPTIONS>` are the various alicedbg options you wish to test with.

+## Notes on profile builds (`-b profile`)

+Profiling depends on special functions from druntime and D's main function (not the main function externed as C), therefore making D's embedded profiling feature unavailable to profile alicedbg internals.

+For the time being, you will have to use existing profiling tools (ltrace, strace, gdb, lldb, etc.). alicedbg's profiling feature (operation mode, not a build type) is planned.